-The subject property is included within the Southeast Orlando Sector Plan Development Area and the proposed development shall follow the principles and guidelines of the Land Development Code, Chapter 68, as well as the Future Land Use (FLU) Goal 4, Policy 2.4.4, the Subarea Policies S.40.6, and S.40.14 and associated Growth Management Plan (GMP) objectives and policies.
-The property's Future Land Use designation will be Urban Village and Conservation with the zoning of Planned Development (PD).
+The subject property is included within the Southeast Orlando Sector Plan Development Area and the proposed development shall follow the principles and guidelines of the Land Development Code, Chapter 68, as well as the Future Land Use (FLU) Goal 4, Policy 2.4.4, the Subarea Policies S.40.6, and S.40.13 and associated Growth Management Plan (GMP) objectives and policies.
+The property's Future Land Use designation is Urban Village and it is zoned Planned Development (PD).
 The proposal is consistent with the FLU and Zoning designations.

 According to LDC Chapter 65.331, Master Plan review is required whenever a development is designated Urban Village on the official Future Land Use Map.
 The Specific Parcel Master Plan must be submitted to the City for review and approval by the Development Review Committee (DRC) prior to the issuance of construction permits.
-The applicant is requesting Specific Parcel Master Plan approval for the development of 282 multifamily units, a 4-story parking garage with 430 parking spaces, and the associated recreational amenities.
-Staff has determined that the proposed SPMP meets the minimum standards for review by the DRC.
+The applicant is requesting a Specific Parcel Master Plan approval for the development of 176 multifamily units, staff has determined that the proposed SPMP meets the minimum standards for review by the DRC.